Introduction

 Which items were rationed?

-Building supplies, certain foods such as flour and meat, and gasoline were among the rationed items.
+Building supplies, certain foods, and gasoline were among the rationed items.

 Gasoline was needed in the war for machines and transportation.
 On the home front, Canadian adults were limited to 26 L of gas weekly.
 People were fined for trying to buy more than their limit.

-Food rationing meant that each household could buy only a limited quantity of food staples like flour, sugar, and meat.
+Food rationing meant that each household was allowed to buy only a limited quantity of food staples like flour, sugar, and meat.
 Each Canadian adult could have 1.8 kg (about 4 lbs) of meat each week.
-That’s about 225 grams (half a pound) per day.
+That’s about 225 g (half a pound) per day.
 Rations of sugar were limited to 220 g (8 oz) per week.
 That works out to about one ounce (three tablespoons) each day.
-The government asked people not to hoard or stockpile these goods; any extra was to be shipped overseas to the war.
-Those that could grow and harvest crops were encouraged to send troops any produce they could spare.
+The government asked people not to hoard or stockpile these goods: anything extra was to be shipped overseas to the war.

-The image beside the paragraph is an example of a ration card from World War I that entitled an individual named Leonard Clarke to his ration of the limited supplies.
-This particular ration booklet was not actually used, because none of the information about supplies obtained has been filled in.
+Here is an example of a ration card from World War I that entitled a man named Leonard Clarke to his ration of the limited supplies.
+This particular ration booklet looks like it was not actually used, because none of the information about supplies obtained has been filled in.

 World War I ration card, 1918

-Examine the following three examples of government publications that offered advice to women.
+Examine these two examples of government publications that offered advice to women.

 What is propaganda?

-The poster beside the paragraph is one of many that suggested that thrifty housewives were helping Canada win the war.
-Women in charge of buying and preparing food were told to “fight the war” by feeding their families cheaply and well.
+The following poster is one of many that suggested that thrifty housewives were helping Canada win the war.
+Woman in charge of buying and preparing food were told to “fight the war” by feeding their families inexpensively and well.

 A WWI propaganda poster with the words, 'Waste Not, Want Not.'
 It shows an older woman instructing a younger woman in the preservation (jarring) of perishable goods.